algesten/ureq/README.md

 The default enabled features are: **rustls**, **gzip** and **json**.

 * **rustls** enabled the rustls TLS implementation.
-This is the defeault for the the crate level convenience calls (`ureq::get` etc).
+This is the default for the the crate level convenience calls (`ureq::get` etc).
 * **native-tls** enables the native tls backend for TLS.
 Due to the risk of diamond dependencies accidentally switching on an unwanted TLS implementation, `native-tls` is never picked up as